-The Mitigation Management Program annual report provides an update on the previous year's activities for all Port mitigation sites and other natural areas.
-For each site, the annual report provides permits and agreements, background, mitigation plan, success criteria, permit requirements, activity update, site performance, action plan, documentation list, operating budget and a figure or aerial photograph of the site.
+The Mitigation Management Program report provides an update on the previous two year's activities for all Port mitigation sites and other natural areas.
+For each site, the annual report provides permits and agreements, background, mitigation plan, success criteria, permit requirements, activity update, site performance, action plan, and a figure or aerial photograph of the site.

 Vegetation Management Plan

 The Vegetation Management Plan provides information about invasive species control methods used by the Port on our mitigation sites and natural areas.
 This document includes background and purpose, invasive plant species profiles, methods and equipment, site maps and Best Management Practices including maintenance timing to avoid and protect wildlife.

 Long-term Management Plans

 To further demonstrate the Port's commitment to long-term management, Long-term Management Plans (LTMP's) are being developed for most sites, especially those with a high potential for transferal to a land trust or some other land management entity.
 The plans summarize our knowledge about the site to provide a new steward with a valuable tool for management and to ensure the site’s value and function over time.